You are currently viewing My Fragrance Sensitivity Part 1: Where it Began

 Fragrance Free Transitions

-The more I recognized the impact products were having on my state of being, the more energy I had to put into product choices.
+The more I recognized the impact products were having on my state of being, the more energy I needed to put into product choices.

 Unlike gluten, where I had to remove it all–completely–no crumbs or occasional cheats, fragrance was more vague.
 I didn’t know exactly what my body was reacting to.
 It was trial by error (or sniff).
 I gradually transitioned from products that my body rebelled to, but I had no clue that my body would start becoming more vocal about its needs.